jessierliu/jessierliu.github.io/index.md

    class="far fa-envelope"></i></a></pre>
 </center>

-My name is Jessie, and I'm a PhD Candidate in the [Chang Lab](http://changlab .ucsf.edu/) at the University of California, San Francisco.
+My name is Jessie, and I'm a postdoctoral scholar in the [Chang Lab](http://changlab.ucsf.edu/) at the University of California, San Francisco.